Chachani: Religious importance and archeology

-Chachani is the protector mountain spirit of Cayma The people of Arequipa sometimes refer to Chachani as the "father" of El Misti (Pichu Pichu is the "mother") and ascribed to it the ability to influence the gender of newborn children, making them daughters.
-The Inca worshipped Chachani and its neighbouring mountains and turned its summit into a mountain sanctuary that was later destroyed by sulfur mining and plundering to the point that no trace of archeological sites can be found, such as e.g. walls.
-Nevertheless, evidence of Inka human sacrifice known as capacocha was found during archeological expeditions; a finding from 1896 is the earliest known finding of such a sacrifice.
+Chachani is the protector mountain spirit of Cayma.
+The people of Arequipa sometimes refer to Chachani as the "father" of El Misti (Pichu Pichu is the "mother") and ascribe to it the ability to influence the gender of newborn children, making them daughters.
+The Inca worshiped Chachani and its neighbouring mountains and turned its summit into a mountain sanctuary that was later destroyed by sulfur mining and plundering to the point that no trace of archaeological sites can be found, such as e.g., walls.
+Nevertheless, evidence of Inca human sacrifice known as capacocha was found during archeological expeditions; a finding from 1896 is the earliest known finding of such a sacrifice.
+A tambo, an Inca waystation, is located on the northern flank of Chachani and features possible granaries and two clusters of buildings surrounding open squares.
+There are shelters on the way up the mountain.

 Mining

-Chachani was reportedly mined for sulfur during the colonial era and for the white "sillar" rocks that were used in construction of the famous buildings of colonial-era Arequipa, which is also known as the "white city".
+Chachani was reportedly mined for sulfur during the colonial era and for the white "sillar" rocks that were used in the construction of the famous buildings of colonial-era Arequipa, which is also known as the "white city".